Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

-Any voter can vote an absentee ballot!
 You may also vote at an absentee walk-in polling place before Election Day; please see Early Voting below for more details.

 Campaign Finance Information